arnowelzel/netdata-nextcloud/README.md

 # Nextcloud netdata Plugin

-This is a [netdata](https://github.com/netdata/netdata/) plugin that polls the number of active users from a Nexctloud server.
+This is a [netdata](https://github.com/netdata/netdata/) plugin that polls a number of metrics from a Nexctloud server.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by